TheNounProject/CollectionView/Guides/Results Controller.md

 Of course as a "mutable" results controller, data can be mutated when working with elements of a reference type.

 To insert or delete items just call `insert(object:)` or `delete(object:)`.
 To update objects that already exist, make the changes to your object then call `didUpdate(object:`.
-For a controller with a sectionKeyPath and/or sort descriptors, notifying it of the change will alert the controller to process that change and update it's internal storage.
+For a controller with a sectionKeyPath and/or sort descriptors, notifying it of the change will alert the controller to process that change and update its internal storage.

 ### Delegate

 So far results controller has provided a simple consistent interface and helpful sorting and grouping, why is this in a collection view library you ask?
 Typically when you insert, remove, or update data in your data set you first need to determine _how_ that updates our data set.
 Then you need to translate that into terms the collection view understands to reflect those changes on the screen.
-By letting results controller manage your data, it will make those translations and provide them to it's delegate which conforms to `ResultsControllerDelegate`.
+By letting results controller manage your data, it will make those translations and provide them to its delegate which conforms to `ResultsControllerDelegate`.

 The delegate will recieve every change that needs to occur in your collection view to keep it up to date with your data set.